Decabromodiphenyl ethane (DBDPE) - information sheet

 • The substance has the potential to cause reproductive effects to earthworms at high concentrations, as well as effects on plant survival and growth.

-• Although degradation (break down) of DBDPE in the environment is expected to be slow, it may transform into substances that would be persistent, bioaccumulative in some cases, and potentially highly toxic to aquatic organisms.
+• Although degradation (break down) of DBDPE is expected to be slow, it may transform in the environment into substances that would be persistent, bioaccumulative in some cases, and may be harmful to organisms.

 Risk assessment outcomes